cert-manager/website/README.md

 ### Branches

-The 'master' branch should be targetted for the majority of PRs.
+The 'master' branch should be targeted for the majority of PRs.

 This repo has 'release branches' (i.e. `release-0.12`, `release-0.13`, ...).
 These are kept in-line with the release branches in the